git/git.github.io/rev_news/drafts/edition-29.md

 * [gitiles](https://gerrit.googlesource.com/gitiles/): A simple browser for Git repositories from Google.
 * [GitNotifier](https://gitnotifier.io/) Get email notifications when someone stars or forks one of your GitHub repos and follows/unfollows you.
-* [gitsuggest](https://github.com/csurfer/gitsuggest): A tool to suggest github repositories based on the repositories you have shown interest in.
+* [gitsuggest](https://github.com/csurfer/gitsuggest): A tool to suggest GitHub repositories based on the repositories you have shown interest in.
 * [git-open](https://github.com/paulirish/git-open): Type `git open` to open the GitHub page or website for a repository in your browser.
 * [Ceruleum](https://github.com/alixander/Ceruleum): OSX app to track the changes to your code going towards your next commit.